Make Your Auto Body Shop Stand Out — And Keep It Safe!

 As you think about the lighting needs of your body shop, and consider upgrading or re-designing your lighting scheme, here are a few key ideas our experts offered up to assure your design comes out perfect the first time:

-- Know the regulations and codes for your area.
-To avoid trouble later on, it is important to know the requirements for body shop lighting requirements in your state.
-Check with the NEC to make sure you are meeting the guidelines for safe lighting, especially when working with potentially hazardous materials such as those in a spray paint booth.
+Your first step is to make sure you’re familiar with the regulations and codes for your area.
+Body shop lighting requirements typically vary by state or region, so you’ll want to check with the NEC to make sure you are meeting the guidelines for safe lighting for your body shop.
+This is especially important for areas in your shop where you may be working with potentially hazardous materials such as those in a spray paint booth.

 Auto Repair Center Lighting